 Jack Nicholson obviously had a long and historic career, one that included a starring role in The Shining.
 One of Jack's co-stars, though, decided to give up acting after quite a bit of success as a child.
 Danny Lloyd, the young boy who plays Danny in The Shining, decided to quit acting as an adult.

 You may know Gene Hackman from any number of films.
-The actor is a legend of Hollywood, and he's created a number of iconic characters over the years.
+The actor is a legend of Hollywood, and he's created several iconic characters over the years.
 Since his soft retirement from acting, though, Gene has begun a career as a novelist, and he seems to be as good at that as he was at acting.

-To date, the 87-year-old has published five novels, and all of them have been fairly well-received.
+To date, the 87-year-old has published five novels, and all of them have been reasonably well-received.
 After a lifetime of being a part of other people's stories, Gene decided to write some of his own.
-What's more, it doesn't seem like he really misses the spotlight all that much.
+What's more, it doesn't seem like he misses the spotlight all that much.

 In addition to doing some occasional work as a voiceover artist, Freddie Prinze Jr. is also a publisher of cookbooks.
 Although he and his wife Sarah Michelle Gellar aren't as famous as they once were, the two of them seem to be living a remarkably happy life.